b1ns4oi/Leetcode-crawler/README.md

 Performance bottleneck of this script should be network, it takes several minutes (yes, i'm in China) to finish all the round, guess it'll be several times faster if you got a great network.

 ## TODO
-Born with a lot parsing work, the script is vulnerable, any details they bring to the website(https://leetcode.com) can result in a crash/not work.
+Born with a lot parsing work, the script is vulnerable, any additional details/features they bring to the website(https://leetcode.com) can result in a crash/not work.
 If you found some bugs, please add to [Issues](https://github.com/b1ns4oi/Leetcode-crawler/issues)